| Costumes & Characters "One of the things we wanted to do with Dralion is to have people

 acts that John and Gonzalo presented were, in his words, "out there" - and they

+really are.
 "Alberti" is a bald-headed man with a tuft of hair parted in as a

 comb-over.
 He is dressed in a suit and appears rotund (he has a belly).
 Attached